manuelbieh/react-book/basics/css-and-styling.md

 <img src="..." className="ProfileImage_image_2cvf73" />
 ```

-If we used the class `image` in another component and also imported the css file with an `image` class, we wouldn't run into conflict as we'd usually do in regular CSS.
+If we used the class `image` in another component and also imported the css file with an `image` class, we wouldn not run into conflict as we would usually do in regular CSS.
 The _generated_ classname would be different.

-Everything that's allowed in regular CSS is also allowed in CSS Modules.
+Everything that is allowed in regular CSS is also allowed in CSS Modules.
 The Cascade will remain intact:

 ```css
 .imageWrapper img {